dalong0514/readnotes/20190201读书笔记/2019039The-Art-of-Insight-in-Science-and-EngineeringR00.md

 As a physics graduate student, I needed to prepare for the graduate qualifying exams.
 I also became a teaching assistant for the「Order-of-Magnitude Physics」course.
 In three months, preparing for the qualifying exams and learning the course material to stay a day ahead of the students, I learned more physics than I had in the years of my undergraduate degree.
 Physics teaching and learning had much room for improvement — and approximation and insight could fill the gap.

-Dedi- In gratitude to my teachers, I dedicate this book to Carver Mead for irre-cation placeable guidance and faith; and to Peter Goldreich and Sterl Phinney, who developed the「Order-of-Magnitude Physics」course at Caltech.
+In gratitude to my teachers, I dedicate this book to Carver Mead for irre-cation placeable guidance and faith; and to Peter Goldreich and Sterl Phinney, who developed the「Order-of-Magnitude Physics」course at Caltech.
 From them I learned the courage to simplify and gain insight — the courage that I look forward to teaching you.

-Organi- For many years, at the University of Cambridge and at MIT, I taught a zation course on the「Art of Approximation」organized by topics in physics and engineering.
+For many years, at the University of Cambridge and at MIT, I taught a zation course on the「Art of Approximation」organized by topics in physics and engineering.
 This organization limited the material's generality: Unless you become a specialist in general relativity, you may not study gravitation again.
 Yet estimating how much gravity deflects starlight (Section 5.3.1) teaches reasoning tools that you can use far beyond that example.
 Tools are more general and useful than topics.

 Therefore, I redesigned the course around the reasoning tools.
 This organization, which I have used at MIT and Olin College of Engineering, is reflected in this book — which teaches you one tool per chapter, each selected to help you build insight and master complexity.